Recommended camping gear

 If you can justify spending CAD$50 on a quality sleep, get an inflatable pad, it is truly incredible.
 There is a lot of different brands on Amazon, they’re all about the same.
 They pack light, and will work great for backpacking too.

 Unfortunately, most of the time our summer is quite dry, and unconfined fire pits are not allowed (you can get in serious trouble for not following this); so a portable grill becomes a necessity.

 I like my meat with minimum chemicals, so we have a charcoal grill.

-IMO shape of the grill is the most important part: the round ones are not good because they take too much space, and they are difficult to efficiently pack.
+IMO shape of the grill is the most important part: the round ones are not that great because they are difficult to efficiently pack.
 Go for the rectangular ones instead, if you can find one.